ridhimrastogi/IsItSecure/README.md

 ### TO DO

-1. Populate the extension report page with list of extensions and their ids.
+1. <del>Populate the extension report page with list of extensions and their ids.
 Currently this is visible in console.
-See this [link](https://stackoverflow.com/questions/10257301/accessing-console-and-devtools-of-extensions-background-js) on how to access console.
+See this [link](https://stackoverflow.com/questions/10257301/accessing-console-and-devtools-of-extensions-background-js) on how to access console.</del>
 2. Use th extension IDs with the crxvcavator API to get privacy report.